naninovel/docs/docs/api/index.md

 <div class="config-table">

-Name | Type | Description
+ID | Type | Description
 --- | --- | ---
-<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter name  Required parameter: parameter should always be specified">NameAndAppearance</span> | Pair&lt;String, String&gt; | Name of the actor to modify and the appearance to set.
+<span class="action-param-nameless action-param-required" title="Nameless parameter: value should be provided after the action identifer without specifying parameter ID  Required parameter: parameter should always be specified">IdAndAppearance</span> | Pair&lt;String, String&gt; | ID of the actor to modify and the appearance to set.
 When appearance is not provided, will use either a `Default` (is exists) or a random one.
-look | String | Look direction of the actor; possible options: left, right, center. name | String | Name (ID) of the actor to modify. appearance | String | Appearance to set for the modified actor. pos | Single[] | Position (in scene local space) to set for the modified actor.
+look | String | Look direction of the actor; possible options: left, right, center. id | String | ID of the actor to modify. appearance | String | Appearance to set for the modified actor. pos | Single[] | Position (in scene local space) to set for the modified actor.
 Scene space described as follows: x0y0 is at the bottom left and x1y1 is at the top right corner of the screen. scale | Single[] | Scale to set for the modified actor.